-I have learned something about myself since I started blogging – I LOVE wreaths!
+I have learned something about myself since I started blogging – I LOVE making wreaths!
 I enjoy making them, coming up with different themes for them, blogging about them and certainly pinning them on Pinterest.
 My Pinterest board, A Wreath For All Year, probably has the most pins of any board I manage.
 But sometimes I get the inspiration to do something a little different and interesting.
 The year I put up whimsical bird houses at my side entrance has been one of my favorite decorations.

 Changing out the decor with each season has inspired me to think outside the box – or wreath – and challenges me to come up with something new either on a wreath or without.